Last January, I published a 2013 bucket list.

 - Eat in Little Ethiopia – This was an interesting experience.
 I even wrote a mini guide about the area.

-- Try new ethnic Chinese dishes in the San Gabriel Valley – As usual, this area continuous to amaze me.
+- Try new ethnic Chinese dishes in the San Gabriel Valley – As usual, this area continues to amaze me.
 We ate very well and even got a dumpling making demonstration.

 - Take the ferry to Balboa Island (Newport Beach) – I had a blast taking the ferry to Balboa Island and discovering more of what Newport Beach has to offer.